yash04747/docs/docs/guides/basics/using-tgm-plugin-activation.md

 - The WordPress plugin is kept up to date and addresses any new vulnerabilities.
 - You don't have to worry about updating it.
 - We're rabid about support.
-- It's a whole lot less pain during your code reviews.
+- It's a lot less pain during your code reviews.

 Depending on the market (ThemeForest, WordPress.org), the pain of embedding can be quite intense.
 As such, this is the recommended approach by Redux.